xARCELLx/Amikiyo_backend/README.md

 # Running with Docker

-The backend is containerized using Docker for consistent development and deployment environments.
+The backend is containerized using Docker to provide a consistent runtime environment.

 ### Build the container